c0pperdragon/C64-Video-Enhancement/README.md

 (either two pins on each side if installed on a 'long' board or only two pins at the back if installed on a 'short' board) and solder them to the main board.
 These pins are needed to connect the GND as well as to provide the correct vertical spacing.
 * Align the FPGA board vertically to the holes in the computer case and solder all pins.
-* Remove the VIC-II and put the adapter into the socket.
+* Remove the VIC-II and put the adapter into the socket and the VIC-II into the adapter.
 For some main boards (specifically ASSY 250407) this additionally requires to first make same space at the right side of the socket by relocating a capacitor and a trimmer pot.
 Alternatively you could try to raise the adapter buy inserting an additional 40-pin IC socket.
 * Connect the 20-pin ribbon cable to the FPGA board.